Divergence conforming finite element methods for flow-transport coupling with osmotic effects: Introduction

-The coupling of Navier--Stokes equations and advection-diffusion equations is central in many applications in industry and engineering.
-One of such instances is the simulation of filtration processes that occur in water purification where high velocity flow of water with relatively high concentration of salt goes through a unit under reverse osmosis.
-Even without considering the mechanisms of ion transport and molecule interactions through the membrane, the sole fluid dynamics process already poses interesting open questions.
-In that context, we can consider a simplified model where water and salt transport are coupled through advection and through a boundary condition at the membrane stating that the filtration velocity is proportional to a linear function of the salt concentration.
-This model has been recently studied numerically in \cite{carro2022finite}, where the coupling mechanisms on the membrane are incorporated through a Nitsche approach.
-Here we rewrite that model using a membrane Lagrange multiplier and provide a complete well-posedness analysis as well as the analysis of a pressure-robust discretisation.
+The coupling of Navier--Stokes and advection-diffusion equations is central in many applications in industry and engineering.
+One of such instances is the simulation of filtration occurring in water purification, where high velocity flow with relatively high concentration of salt goes through a unit under reverse osmosis.
+Even without the mechanisms of ion transport and molecule interactions through the membrane, the fluid dynamics process already poses interesting challenges.
+In this simplified context, we can consider water and salt transport coupled through both advection and boundary interaction at the membrane -- stating that velocity is proportional to the salt concentration.
+A similar model has been studied numerically in \cite{carro2022finite}, where the coupling on the membrane follows Nitsche's approach.
+Here we rewrite that model using a membrane Lagrange multiplier and provide a complete well-posedness analysis as well as the analysis of a divergence-conforming discretisation.